 Requirement Two: Students must successfully complete all of the following courses:

-Requirement Four: Students must complete an Upper-Level Rigorous Writing Requirement in connection with one of the courses listed in Requirement Two or Requirement Three, or a note on a health law topic written for a Belmont University College of Law approved journal.
-The topic must be approved in advance by the Academic Dean.
+Requirement Four: Students must complete an upper-level rigorous writing requirement on a health law topic in connection with one of the courses listed in requirement two or requirement three, or a note on a health law topic written for a Belmont University College of Law approved journal.
+Students may alternatively complete the writing requirement through another course, not listed above, if the topic is approved in advance by the Associate Dean for Academic Affairs.